 - There are counselling services available at the school.
 The teaching staff are able to refer you for this service, or you can refer yourself.

 - Make an appointment with any GP to discuss your concerns.
 If you are feeling concerned about your mental health, we want you to get the help you need.
-Remember that the school surgery is available in the High School if you think that might be easier to get to.

 - We like this website from New Zealand called The Lowdown.
 If you think you have an eating disorder, the Beat website is good for information.
 We will be adding more links to this page soon.